Squarespace vs Webflow: Which Website Builder is Best in 2025?

 • Compatibility with third-party applications

-• Access to online retail capabilities and advanced ecommerce features (inclusive of abandoned cart retrieval, customer accounts, advanced shipping alternatives, etc.).
+• Access to online retail capabilities and advanced e-commerce features (inclusive of abandoned cart retrieval, customer accounts, advanced shipping alternatives, etc.).

 In broad strokes, an escalating financial commitment corresponds to an augmentation in all the aforementioned features and capabilities!